RedHatNordicsSA/learnlinux/README.md

 ```

 # Before you get started

+## Get free Red Hat Enterprise Linux 8
+If you have not been provided a Red Hat Enterprise Linux 8 instance by people guiding you through this workshop, you can download Red Hat Enterprise Linux 8 for free.
+Follow below two steps to do that.

+1. Register a free user on https://developers.redhat.com
+2. Go to https://developers.redhat.com/products/rhel/download, download an ISO file and install RHEL on a VM of yours.

 ## It's not a competition
 If you run through this lab copying and pasting commands blindly into a prompt, you will learn very little.